 Galita Chocolate Farm is located near the entrance to Kibbutz Degania Beit.
-You can buy their chocolate products, the kids (and adults) can participate in a workshop making their own delicious creations, and also engage in an adventure in the Chocolate Garden.
+Kids (and adults) can participate in a workshop making their own delicious creations and also engage in an adventure in the Chocolate Garden.
+Their chocolate products are also available for sale.
 There is movie on the preparation of chocolate.
-Enter “Galita Chocolate Farm” into Waze and click on “Galita Chocolate Farm, 10, Degania Bet.”
+Directions: Enter “Galita Chocolate Farm” into Waze and click on “Galita Chocolate Farm, 10, Degania Bet.”
 The cost is 99 nis per participant.
-The workshop needs to be booked in advance and this can be done through their website.
+A workshop needs to be booked in advance and this can be done through their website.
 The chocolate farm in Degania is open on Saturdays and holidays and therefore does not have a kashrut certificate.
 However, all the products and raw materials are Kosher Lemehadrin Halav Israel.
 Their phone number is 072 392-2340 and this is their website.

-Yardenit Jordan River Baptismal Site is an alternative baptismal site to El Yehud, which is close to Jericho.
-It contains 12 baptismal pools, a riverside promenade, gift shop, restaurant, WC’s and showers.
+Yardenit Jordan River Baptismal Site is an alternative baptismal site to El Yehud, close to Jericho.
+It contains 12 baptismal pools, a riverside promenade, gift shop, restaurant, WCs and showers.
 Entry is free.
 White robes can be rented or purchased.
-Enter into Waze “Yardenit Baptismal Site.”
+Directions: Enter into Waze “Yardenit Baptismal Site.”
 Their phone number is 04 675-9111.
 This is their Website.

 The Museum in the Pioneers Courtyard at Degania Alef.
+The Museum in the Pioneers Courtyard at Degania Alef.
 The first kibbutz in Israel was formed in Degania Alef by settlers of the nearby moshava of Kinneret, except no one knew then what a kibbutz was.
 This museum tells the story of how it happened.
-The museum is open from 9.00 to 4.00 pm and there is no charge.
-There is a small charge to watch the movie.
-However, all the explanations are in Hebrew and there is probably a limited amount one can glean without a guide.
-A 1½-hour guided tour is offered for groups for a charge, and can be in English.
+The museum is open from 9.00 a.m. to 4.00 p.m. at no charge, although there is a small charge to watch the movie.
+However, all the explanations are in Hebrew and there is probably a limited amount one can glean from this site without a guide.
+A 1½-hour guided tour is offered for groups at a charge, and can be in English.
 This guided tour shows an authentic pioneer courtyard, a guided tour of the museum, and the movie about Deganya's beginnings.
 Their phone number is 04-660 8641.